DataKind-DC/mapbox_tutorial/README.md

 ## Starter Tasks

-To start on the tutorial process: we need to start by documenting the process, cleaning up, and stripping down the code.
-Once we create a generalized template, we can start writing up the tutorial.
+To start on the tutorial process: we need are documenting the process, cleaning up, and stripping down the code.
+Once we create a generalized template, we will writing up the tutorial.

 ## The Tutorial

-Contribute to the tutorial here: https://docs.google.com/document/d/1iuHF4m34ZIz7g83nCDSeE4MouKZ7pZuqPR8ZVQbSXgQ/edit